 Hair is mostly made up of protein.
 When the body does not have sufficient protein, more hairs enter the resting phase, are lost and the remaining hairs become more brittle.
 Low iron anemia is also related to hair loss.
 These conditions are corrected with sufficient protein and iron intake in the diet.
-Many medications such as those used for birth control and for a variety of ailments including high blood pressure, heart disease, arthritis and cancer may cause temporary hair loss.
+Many medications, such as those used for birth control and for a variety of ailments including high blood pressure, heart disease, arthritis and cancer may cause temporary hair loss.

 In alopecia areata, hair loss appears suddenly without symptoms in the form of round bald patches most often on the scalp.
 Often it is discovered during a haircut.
 The hair simply stops growing and starts falling out from the roots.

 Alopecia areata is classified as an autoimmune disorder.
 With alopecia areata the hair usually grows back by itself after a prolonged and unpredictable period of time.
 Sometimes it grows in gray or white, but after a while the original color usually returns.
-Other autoimmune diseases such as lupus erythematosus may also cause hair loss.
+Other autoimmune diseases such as lupus erythematosis may also cause hair loss.

 Improper hair care with the use of strong chemicals and straighteners may cause hair weakening and breaking.
 This condition is reversible with discontinuation of the damaging agent.